 However, this does not make charcoal the undisputed better option.
 When cooking with open flames, you have to consider that sparks or hot objects could escape the smoker and light surrounding items on fire.

 In both cases, we caution you to understand fully the propane smoker or charcoal smoker before using it.

 The two kinds of smokers can have very different effects on your meat.
 Here is a list of the major things to look for when thinking about how you want to cook up your smoked meats.

 Searing is perhaps one of the most important parts of the smoking process.
 Smokers let you infuse the meat with the deepest flavors.
 The caramelization of complex flavors does not come easy.

 Consider the surface on which the meat will be cooked and how that may affect flavors as well.
-The big difference between your two options is that charcoal grills will give more defined and richer sear marks and flavors.
+The big difference between your two options is that charcoal smoker will give more defined and richer sear marks and flavor.
 The heat produced by a charcoal smoker is more intense and direct.
-When contacting the meat, it provides the perfect infusion of smoky, savory flavors.
+When contacting the meat, it provides the perfect infusion of savory, smoky flavor.